ParadauxIO/ParadauxIO/README.md

 🪪 A few points about me:

-1. I'm a 3<sup>rd</sup> year [Computer Science, Linguistics and French](https://www.tcd.ie/courses/undergraduate/courses/computer-science-linguistics-and-a-language/) student in Trinity College, Dublin
+1. I'm a final-year [Computer Science, Linguistics and French](https://www.tcd.ie/courses/undergraduate/courses/computer-science-linguistics-and-a-language/) student in Trinity College, Dublin
-2. I'm currently working on a startup developing Productivity and Organisational tools called [Clove](https://clove.ie) !
+2. I'm currently working accessibility and speech technology for the Irish language with [Abair](https://abair.ie)
 3. I previously worked as a SWE Intern at Microsoft Development Centre Estonia

 🔭 I’m currently working on: